florian-h05/openhab-conf/UI/widgets/README.md

 ![](./doc/contact/dark.jpeg)

-### Configuration

-Configuration is straight forward and requires no further explanation.

 ## [`control`](./florianh-widgetset/control.yaml)

 This is probably the most universal widget in this collection, as it provides multiple ways of controlling an Item as well as state representation for groups and on-click actions.